 And some buildings will have restrictions on external elements.
 For example, window coverings may need to stay within a certain design, size or color.
 Keep in mind that upgrades and improvements to your unit will almost always need to be approved by the association before you start work, especially if the changes will be visible from the street.

-And if you have any additional questions about a particular condo or town house, your Locations Agent is your trusted source.
+And if you have any additional questions about a particular condo or townhouse, ask your Locations agent.